 List of Contents

-The options and features is where KMP really shines.
+The options and features are where KMP really shines.
 Video playback is particularly impressive thanks to the range of processing tools available that allow you to sharpen, change picture properties, apply filters, load and find subtitles on the Internet and make video captures from within the program.
-There’s even a built-in audio equalizer and 3D playback capabilities.
+There are even a built-in audio equalizer and 3D playback capabilities.
 It’s nice that there’s so much packed under the hood, but it can be overwhelming if you’re not completely comfortable with advanced video terminology.

 Special Features: Highly customizable, Light on resources, Supports many audio and video formats.

 Drawbacks: Can be a bit overwhelming if you want to play with all of the options.
-It has annoying advertisements side bar.
+It has an annoying advertisements sidebar.
 I wrote a post on it, how to disable kmplayer sidebar permanently.

 Bottom line: If you are looking for a complete video player, with lots of playback options and filters, your best bet is to download KMPlayer.